 Tom Carroll, the president and CEO of Viking Sport Cruisers, says that his team has “a large task” ahead of itself to transform the brand.
 However, “it is one that we believe will bring tremendous benefits to our customers as we look toward the next 15 years in our company’s storied development,” he avers.
 Viking Sport Cruisers will continue to maintain a spare-parts inventory at its headquarters in New Jersey.
 It has a service center in the same location, plus another one in Florida.
-In addition, its dealer network in the United States, Mexico, Central America, and the Caribbean will continue to sell to and assist Princess buyers and owners.
+In addition, its dealer network in the United States, Mexico, Central America, and the Caribbean will continue assisting Princess customers.

-Look for the 85 Motor Yacht (above) to be among the models making their stateside debut at the upcoming Fort Lauderdale International Boat Show.
+Look for the 85 Motor Yacht (above) among the models debuting stateside at the upcoming Fort Lauderdale International Boat Show.

 Leave a Reply